 The SAT I is a comprehensive exam that is given several times a year.
 This exam is broken up into three parts: critical reading, math and writing.

 The SAT is offered seven times a year: in October, November, December, January, March (or April, alternating), May, and June.
 The test is typically offered on the first Saturday of the month for the November, December, May, and June administrations.

-Al-Rowad International Schools have been distinguished by not only educating students in various academic subjects, but also in enriching their knowledge with our Religion and ethics.
-In Al-Rowad, students have compulsory subjects in any of the two curricula and they are: Qur’an, Islamic Studies in Arabic (ISA), Islamic Studies in English (ISE) and KSA History.
-We should always remember what our prophet (PBUH) said: Prophet Muhammad (s) said: Whoever reads the Qur’an before becoming Baaligh, has indeed been given wisdom as a child.
-The Holy Book is the best intellectual treasure a student can have.
-Prophet Muhammad (s) said: The Qur’an is a wealth with which there is no poverty, and without which there is no wealth.
-On the other hand not caring to read and study the Qur’an is a great loss.
-Prophet Muhammad (s) said: Surely the person in whose heart lacks the trace of the Qur’an is like a ruined house.
+Al-Rowad International Schools have been remarkable not merely in educating students in various academic subjects, but also in enriching their knowledge with our religious and ethical practices.
+Al-Rowad students have compulsory subjects in any of the two mentioned curricula that they choose, in addition to learning: Qur’an, Islamic Studies in Arabic (ISA), Islamic Studies in English (ISE) and KSA History.
+We should always remember what our prophet (PBUH) said: Prophet Muhammad (s) said: “Whoever reads the Qur’an before becoming Baaligh, has indeed been given wisdom as a child.”
+The Holy Book is the best intellectual treasure a student can have and refer to.
+Prophet Muhammad (s) said: “The Qur’an is a wealth with which there is no poverty, and without which there is no wealth.”
+On the other hand, not caring to read and study the Qur’an is a great loss.
+As Prophet Muhammad (s) said: “Surely the person in whose heart lacks the trace of the Qur’an is like a ruined house.”